madeso/bookshelf/content/books/97things/thing_48.md

 +++
-title = "Large Interconnected Data Belongs to a Database" weight = 48
+title = "48: Large Interconnected Data Belongs to a Database" weight = 48
 +++